 Current C.O.R.S.E.
 Programs

-SPS Academic and Social Development Programs
+SPS Social and Academic Programs

 Open to all SPS students including students tuitioned into SPS or Scituate students who are enrolled out of district; unfortunately, we no longer accept out-of-town registrations for these particular programs.

-Our social development programs provide opportunities to build skills in interacting and initiating activities with peers.
-Learning to utilize these skills more effectively, children build lifelong social skills in communication, cooperation, self-control and self-confidence.
+Our social programs provide opportunities to build skills in interacting and initiating activities with peers.
+Learning to utilize these skills more effectively, children build lifelong skills in communication, cooperation, self-control and self-confidence.
 These programs allow for a combined approach of 1:1 instruction and small group setting for generalization.
 This teacher-facilitated setting allows students to develop and strengthen social skills so critical to their future integration and success in school and life.
 Since our integrated programs have been so successful, we offer social programs for children preschool - grade 12.

 Sports and Recreation Programs